 One family I know uses the “stoplight system.”
-The work-at-home parent puts a red, yellow, or green circle on the office door based on what’s happening that day: Green means to come right in, yellow means to ask first, and red means do not disturb.
-It makes productivity a kind of game for kids in a very visual and easy-to-understand way.
+The work-at-home parent puts a red, yellow, or green circle on the office door based on what’s happening that day.
+Green means to come right in, yellow means to ask first, and red means do not disturb.
+It makes productivity a kind of game for the kids in a very visual and easy-to-understand way.

 5. Stay on Task